yohannes2025/pp5_productivity_app_frontend/README.md

 - Optionally choose the main branch under 'Automatic Deploys' and select 'Enable Automatic Deploys' if you wish your deployed API to be automatically redeployed every time you push changes to GitHub.
 - Find the 'Manual Deploy' section, choose 'main' as the branch to deploy and select 'Deploy Branch'.
 - Your API will shortly be deployed and you will be given a link to the deployed site when the process is complete.

-### GitHub

-- Github is used for project management and version control.

-- GitHub's project management and version control features create a robust environment for collaborative software development.
-By utilizing branching, pull requests, issue tracking, project boards, and documentation tools, teams can effectively manage tasks, maintain code quality, and streamline collaboration, ultimately leading to successful project outcomes

 ## Testing